Your money-making expert. Financial journalist, TV and radio personality.

 Do you have some writing ability?
 Then consider applying for the various online copywriting jobs that have appeared on the internet in recent years.
 Websites like Fiverr, Freelancer, and UpWork offer a range of freelance services.
 If you have the skills people are looking for, then sign up to these sites, advertise yourself and try to attract some regular work.
 There are people out there who have done the same thing, and in time eventually quit their day jobs to work online full-time.

 If you have a job, ask yourself if you’re earning what you’re worth.
 You can compare salaries in different roles on sites like Glassdoor.

 While it’s never easy asking for a pay rise, you have nothing to lose.
 Ask yourself if there are any extra responsibilities you could take on in return for a pay rise.
 If you think that might be possible, put together a proposal and pitch it to your boss.

 You could also consider learning new skills to increase your value in the job market.
 You could do this through an Open University course or evening classes.
 If you’ve been working in a professional field, such as education or business, you might even be able to make money on the side as a freelance consultant, putting your years of experience to good use.

-If you have your own home and, particularly, if you have no family to leave your wealth to, then equity release may be a good option once you retire.
-It’s not something you can get until you’re into your 60s but it’s a potential fallback option.
+If you have your own home and have no family to leave your wealth to, then equity release may be a good option once you retire.
+It’s not something you can apply for until you’re 55 but it’s a potential fallback option.

-The industry has improved in recent years but there are still a lot of pitfalls for the unwary.
+The industry has improved in recent years, but there are still a number of issues that need considering by anyone investigating the possibility of equity release.
 Read our article on equity release and get independent advice before agreeing to anything.